TOSOT Energy Star 30, 50, & 70 Pint Dehumidifier With Pump

 TOSOT stands for Technology, Outstanding, Style, Originality and Trust.
 They have been producing small house hold appliances for over thirty years.
 They are owned by a Chinese parent company known as Gree Electric Appliances out of Zhuhai, China.
 Gree is the largest air conditioner and home appliance manufacturer in the world.
 TOSOT is a brand name that was first introduced in the early 2000’s.

 Since this is a Chinese company the products are not manufactured here in the Untied States.
 The good news though is that the brand name has the Gree reputation behind it.
 If anyone can make a dehumidifier I would say the largest manufacturer in the world can do it!

 In this section we are going to take a look at all of the various product features that these dehumidifiers have.
 This can range from the various controls and customization all the way to the overall weight of the appliance.
 I try to cover everything I possibly can here so that you get a good picture of what you’re getting into.

 First things first though, before we start talking about the various features this product has we need to determine if this is the right dehumidifier for you.
 This product comes in three different sizes.
 We have the thirty pint, the fifty pint, and the seventy pint.
-There is a method when choosing the right sized dehumidifier for your home, I’m going to give you the quick summary but if you want to read the full article feel free to click here.
+There is a method when choosing the right sized dehumidifier for your home, I’m going to give you the quick summary but if there is also a long-form article on how to size your dehumidifier.